 Before boarding the plane, change your baby’s diaper.
 The airport restroom is much more comfortable and convenient than the cramped bathroom on the plane.
 You may want to check to make sure that the airline does have a changing table in their bathroom.
 In some cases, you may be able to change your baby’s diaper in the seat.

 The plane is a noisy environment.
-Placing cotton balls in your baby’s ears can help to muffle the sound.
-Do not use ear plugs because your baby could choke on them.
+Do not use cotton balls or ear plugs because your baby could choke on them if they fall out.
 You can find ear muffs especially made for infants for sale on the internet.

-If your baby begins to cry, check to see if her diaper needs to be changed, if she is hungry, or if she is uncomfortable (eg, too hot or too cold).
-She may also be bothered if the sun is shining on her face.
-While it is distressing when your baby cries, remember that not every passenger will be able to hear her.
+If your baby begins to cry, check to see if a diaper needs to be changed, if your baby is hungry, or if your baby is too hot or too cold.
+Your baby may also be bothered if the sun is shining on his or her face.
+While it is distressing when your baby cries, remember that not every passenger will be able to hear the crying.
 The plane’s engines are noisy and muffle other sounds.
 Do your best to stay calm.
 If allowed, walk down the aisle with your baby.

 Ear pain happens because of the changes in air pressure.
 But not every baby experiences ear pain.
 It is more likely to happen if your baby has a cold.
-In that case, the doctor may recommend that you postpone the trip or she may give you a pain reliever to use.
+In that case, the doctor may advise that you delay the trip or give your baby a pain reliever.

 Breastfeeding, bottlefeeding, or giving your baby a pacifier can help to relieve ear pressure.
 The pressure becomes the most problematic when the plane takes off and when it begins to descend.
 You can ask the flight attendant when the descent will begin, since this differs depending on the plane’s altitude.

-If you have tried feeding and using a pacifier and your baby still seems to be in pain, try rubbing her ears.
+If you have tried feeding and using a pacifier and your baby still seems to be in pain, try rubbing your baby's ears.

 With proper planning and patience, flying with your baby can go smoothly.
 Remember that you can ask TSA staff and airplane attendants for help.
 They have helped many families travel successfully, and they are a great resource.